 Managed IT costs for an accounting firm with 10–50 employees are driven less by basic IT support and more by risk management, security, and operational reliability.
 Firms in this size range typically require multiple layers of protection, continuous monitoring, and proactive support, especially in an environment where downtime is never acceptable and consequences increase during peak tax seasons.

-For accounting firms in New Jersey, managed IT is best viewed as operational risk management, not a commodity service.
+For accounting firms in New Jersey, managed IT services are best viewed as operational risk management, not a commodity service.
 The true cost is determined by how well your IT environment protects client data, supports deadlines, and prevents disruptions—not by how cheaply problems are fixed after they occur.

 What Accounting Firms Are Actually Paying For (Not Just IT Support)